 As Lon, a recent acquaintance of mine, told me today over coffee, “I ask myself, ‘who do I need to be to amplify my wife’s best?’
 And she asks herself, ‘Who do I need to be to amplify Lon’s best?’”
 That’s not a question with one simple answer.
 And it’s a question of a higher level than most use when considering how to have a team mate’s back in collaboration.

 Colleagues disagree about whether they’re being supportive because few teams have any specific definition of what a supportive attitude or supportive behavior looks like.
 I don’t have one either.
-I have six.
+I have eight.
 Each definition represents a different level of practice, and each level reflects a higher degree of functionality, productivity, and satisfaction on the team.

 I’ve got your back: